TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/Shared/EntryPointsAndChildrenFilesDistinction.md

      ┗ 📜 Service.pug
 ```

-First, we can ignore `Pages/Top/Partials` directory by `excludeSubdirectoriesWithNames: [ "Partials" ]`, but
+First, we can ignore `Pages/Top/Partials` directory by `excludeSubdirectoriesWithNames: [ "Partials" ]`.
-there could be multiple pages like `Top`.
+It also will be applied to other subdirectories with names `Partials` below `topDirectoryRelativePath`.

-Other option is the convention "All directories begins from underscore containing the partials".
+Other option is the convention "All directories which names begins from underscore containing the partials".
-In this case `excludeSubdirectoriesWithPrefixes: [ "_" ]` will be the solution.
+In this case `excludeSubdirectoriesWithPrefixes: [ "_" ]` will be the solution if to rename the
+  `Partial` to `Partials`.

+Finally, we can apply the similar convention to files ("All files which names begins from underscore are the partials").
+In this case we need to set `excludeFilesWithPrefixes: [ "_" ]` and append the `_` to all names of files below
+  `Partials`.

+The firs solution is most simple and clear because from the viewpoint of logic there must not be any entry points
+  below directory with name `Partials`.